-and the user-space event processing granularity (G).
+To study controllability of response time distribution, we used two system variables - the kernel event buffer size (K) and the user-space event processing granularity (G).
 Figure 7 shows how the number of entries in the event buffer varies over time in the case of high-load and low-load.
-With high load (upper graph), foreground tasks must wait for events to be processed by Rootsense before generating more events; consequently, the event buffer is mostly close to full in the steady state.
-With low load (lower graph), Rootsense ends up waiting for events to be produced and the event buffer always runs low.
+With low load (right figure), Rootsense was mostly waiting for events to be produced and the event buffer always runs low.
+With high load (left figure), foreground tasks must wait for events to be processed by Rootsense before generating more events; consequently, the event buffer is mostly close to full in the steady state.
 We also studied the effect of varying the kernel event buffer size and found that it did not affect the execution time of any benchmark (we elaborate on this later in Figure 9.)

 Next, we evaluated the impact to foreground response time distribution by measuring the event wait time distribution introduced by the Rootsense kernel-space component.
 This distribution directly measures the impact of Rootsense to foreground task performance, since it gets added to the vanilla response time distribution of any foreground workload.
 Figure 8 depicts the effect of varying the event processing granularity (G) on the event wait times when running the Lmbench benchmark.
 (Y-axis is shown in logarithmic scale).
 For a low value of G=16, most event wait times are distributed in the 10-20 ms range, with low variance.
-For a moderate

-G=128, there is a larger variance with most values lying in the 0.1-0.2 ms range, but a few that require up to 100 ms. This implies relatively larger jitter but lower average wait time.
-For a high G=256, this variance is even larger but with even fewer outliers .
+For a moderate G=128, there is a larger variance with most values lying in the 0.1-0.2 ms range, but a few that require up to 100 ms. This implies relatively larger jitter but lower average wait time.
+For a high G=256, this variance is even larger but with even fewer outliers.
 Thus, exporting control over the value of G to the system administrator enables fine-grained control over foreground response time distribution.

-Fig. 9.
-Event wait times: maximum [K=10000] (above) and average (below).
+Figure 9.
+Event wait times: maximum for K=10000 (left) and average with varying K (right).

-This phenomenon is further elaborated in Figure 9 where we depict maximum event wait time as G is varied (upper graph) and show that average wait time is mostly independent of the event buffer size (K).
-The maximum event wait times increase proportionately to the event processing granularity, G, as can be seen in the upper graph (note that X-axis uses logarithmic scale), implying that a smaller G can reduce the jitter experienced by foreground tasks, confirming earlier deductions.
-Another noteworthy point (lower graph) is that smaller values of G can degrade average case performance almost exponentially.
+This phenomenon is further elaborated in Figure 9 where we depict maximum event wait time as G is varied (left) and show that average wait time is mostly independent of the event buffer size (K).
+The maximum event wait times increase proportionately to the event processing granularity, G, as can be seen in the left graph (note that X-axis uses logarithmic scale), implying that a smaller G can reduce the jitter experienced by foreground tasks, confirming earlier deductions.
+Another noteworthy point, seen on the right grapth, is that smaller values of G can degrade average case performance almost exponentially.
 Values of G above 500 work well for all values of K.

 Finally, to evaluate the impact of the size of the knowledge base, we populated the knowledge-base by generating random, but valid, event and activity signatures as required.
 We chose an equal mix of of malicious activity, benign activity, and anomalous event signatures.
-Figure 10 depicts how Lmbench execution time varies as the number of signatures and statesper-signature are scaled up.
-There is a relatively small increase in execution time overall - less than 10% relative to the 1 signature / 1 states-per-signature case.
+Figure 10 depicts how Lmbench execution time varies as the number of signatures and states-per-signature are scaled up.
+There is a relatively small increase in execution time overall - less than 15% relative to the 10 signature / 10 states-per-signature case.
 We can also conclude that the overhead depends mostly on the absolute number of signatures, rather than the states-per-signature.